Preschool alphabet toys for kids are here!

-Ones that you can pull out at two, and then again at age five?
+Ones that you can pull out at two-years-old, and continue playing with right at five?

 Let’s form and construct letters!

-These letter activities are perfect for little hands to better visualize the lines, straights, curves, tunnels, sticks, etc. in a letter.
-We particularly love the construction build as seen on number one!
-Construction Build is a great tool to help see letter as lines and curves, along with using small hand muscles to prepare pencil grip.
+These letter activities are perfect for little hands to visualize better the lines, straights, curves, tunnels, sticks, etc. in a letter.
+We particularly love the construction build, as seen on number one!
+Construction Build is a great tool to help see letters as lines and curves and use small hand muscles to prepare pencil grip.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.